whage/thesis/thesis.md

 **TODO**

+## Concrete vs abstract types
+Most programming languages differentiate between concrete and abstract types.
+A concrete type corresponds to the concept of a "data structure", a collection of data values and the relationships between them.
+A concrete type in a programming language precisely defines the memory layout of the data that objects of that type hold.

+Abstract types correspond to the concept of an "abstract data type" (ADTs) which is a mathematical model of a type.
+An ADT defines a type by its behavior from the point of view of its user. [@wiki-abstract], [@tt-oop]

+> An ADT's user need not know how the object it represents is implemented [...]
+> In addition to the intellectual leverage for programmers who can take bigger strides in their thoughts,
+> it provides flexibility in modifying the ADT implementation [@tt-oop, p.
+34]

+An abstract type defines behavior.
+It defines an "interface", a set of "calls" to which the objects of that type respond to.
+It describes how to interact with that object.
+Abstract types manifest themself in a number of different ways in programming languages:

+- interfaces
+- abstract classes
+- pure virtual functions

+Abstract types are related to but should not be confused with the general concept of "abstraction".

+## Structural vs Nominal typing
+Structural typing is a way of relating types based solely on their members.
+Structural typing requires that a type supports a given set of operations. [@so-svic-typing]

+Duck typing is a loose form of structural typing: the implementation must be provided at run-time, not necessarily at compile time.
+There are no explicitly defined interfaces in the language which makes for terse and concise code as well as minimal coupling between different modules.
+Unfortunately, it also hides the dependencies between classes. [@nascimento-duck] The phrase comes from the American poet, James Whitcomb Riley's duck test:
+"if it walks like a duck, and quacks like a duck, then it probably is a duck".

+> In duck typing a statement calling a method on an object does not rely on the declared type of the object; only that the object,
+> of whatever type, must supply an implementation of the method called, when called, at run-time.
+> [@wiki-type-systems]

+Structural typing is in contrast with nominal typing.
+In the case of a nominally-typed language, a subtype must explicitly declare itself to be related to the supertype.
+Nominal is more strict than structural.
+[@typescript-docs]

 ## Gradual typing
 Gradual typing orignates in Siek & Taha's [@siek-taha-gradual] 2006 paper.
 The idea is that a language should provide static and dynamic typing at the same time with the programmer controlling the degree of static checking by annotating function parameters